anilabhadatta/educative.io_scraper/README.md

 Note: 1.
 If you have updated to v3.4.2+,
       -  Run with --install arg again OR manually clean install
       -  Delete the old UserDataDir
-      -  No existing chrome browser should be running in background
+      -  No existing Chrome browser should be running in the background
       -  Redownload Chrome Binary and Chrome driver.
+      -  Undetected may not work in Mac Arm, so uncheck the option to use the default webdriver.
       2. Send a mail notification status, Setup here: /src/Main/MailNotify.py
 ```
 ###